Advertiser Disclosure

 Paying for your mortgage or rent with a credit card is a simple concept but a somewhat convoluted practice.

-First, you need to figure out what the pros and cons are of paying your mortgage or rent with a credit card.
-You should quantify the rewards you earn and compare them to the cost of earning those rewards.
-Then, you should think about whether or not you’ll be able to pay off all balances in full to avoid credit card interest.
+First, you need to figure out the pros and cons of paying your mortgage or rent with a credit card.
+You should quantify the rewards you earn and compare them to the costs of earning them.
+Then you should think about whether or not you’d be able to pay off all balances in full to avoid credit card interest.
 Lastly, you should consider the potential increase in credit utilization ratio and the decrease in your credit score (if applicable).

 Once you’ve done that, you should seek out the best card for these purposes.
-Ideally, you’re always putting these transactions on a card with a welcome bonus you’re working on.
-If you earn a welcome bonus in the process, you’ll usually come out ahead.
+Ideally, you’d always putting these transactions on a card with a welcome bonus offer you’re working on.
+If you earn a welcome offer bonus in the process, you’ll usually come out ahead.

 Our favorite payment provider for mortgages and rent when using Discover or Mastercard is Plastiq.
-The standard ACH fee is 2.85%, though it is possible to reduce this through Fee-Free Dollars and promotions.
-It has competitors, but you’ll seldom see superior pricing and platform design compared to Plastiq, so this is going to be your best choice.
+The standard ACH fee is around 2.99%, though you can reduce it with Fee-Free Dollars and promotions.
+It has competitors, but you seldom see pricing or platform design as good as Plastiq’s.

-If you decide to use Venmo, just keep in mind that Amex is the only issuer that still treats Venmo payments as a purchase instead of a cash advance.
+If you use Venmo, keep in mind that Amex is the only issuer that still treats Venmo payments as purchases rather than cash advances.

 Frequently Asked Questions